Welcome to Owl Room at Speedwell Nursery School.

 News and Updates from Owl Room

 We Are Learning...
-To use Fine and Gross Motor Movements with Confidence, Purpose, and Joy According to The Chief Medical Officer, children under five need 180 minutes of physical activity each day.
-See www.bit.ly/startactive This term we are getting active.
-We will...
+To use Fine and Gross Motor Movements with Confidence, Purpose and Joy According to the Chief Medical Officer, children under 5 need 180 minutes of physical activity each day!
+This term we are getting active.
+We will be building and attempting our...

 Key Information